Norovirus: What It Is, How It Spreads, and How Dates Can Help You Recover Faster | AjwaaDates.com

 Norovirus Symptoms: What Does It Feel Like?

 Norovirus symptoms usually appear between 12 to 48 hours after you have been exposed.
 The onset is almost always sudden — you can feel perfectly fine one moment and very sick the next.
+The virus moves quickly through your digestive tract, inflaming the stomach lining and disrupting normal gut function.

 🤢